-Because azithromycin is eliminated predominantly via the hepatobiliary pathway, AZITRO should be administered with caution to patients with severe hepatic disease.
+Because azithromycin is predominantly eliminated via the hepatobiliary pathway, AZITRO should be administered with caution to patients with severe hepatic disease.

-Abnormal liver function, hepatitis, cholestatic jaundice, hepatic necrosis, and hepatic failure (some resulting in death) have been reported with azithromycin therapy (see section 4.8).
+Conditions such as abnormal liver function, hepatitis, cholestatic jaundice, hepatic necrosis and hepatic failure (some resulting in death) have been reported with azithromycin therapy (see section 4.8).
 Some patients may have had pre-existing hepatic disease or may have been taking other hepatotoxic medicinal products.

-In case of signs and symptoms of liver dysfunction, such as rapid developing asthenia associated with jaundice, dark urine, bleeding tendency or hepatic encephalopathy, liver function tests should be performed.
+In case of signs and symptoms of liver dysfunction, such as rapid developing asthenia associated with jaundice, dark urine, bleeding tendency or hepatic encephalopathy, liver function tests / investigations should be performed immediately.
 Azithromycin administration should be stopped if liver dysfunction has emerged.